 You might notice that the Model T doesn’t require users to back-up their mnemonic phrase, despite providing a card to write it down on.
 This allows users to skip the lengthy process of writing down their phrase when they first use the Trezor bitcoin wallet.
 Most other hardware wallets will ensure you write down your phrase, then have you re-enter it to ensure you’ve done so.

 However, Trezor users will be prompted and reminded to write down their phrase, despite being able to use it without doing so.
 Despite this, it’s strongly recommended that you write down your phrase before you store any crypto private keys on the device.
 If you forget your PIN, lose or break your device, you may lose your funds forever.

 Model T vs. Trezor One

-To summarize, here’s the major differences of the Trezor Model T vs. it’s earlier counterpart, the Trezor One:
+To summarize, here are the major differences of the Trezor Model T vs. its earlier counterpart, the Trezor One:

 |Trezor One||Model T|

 |Display||Monochrome, with two physical buttons on the body of the device.||Full-color touchscreen|